Nancy Shore, Ph.D., M.S.W., M.P.H.

 My desire to pursue a MSW solidified after working abroad in Central America.
 Given my interest in maternal and child health, I went to the University of Washington for my MSW and MPH.
 After working in the field for about four years at a Head Start program, I became increasingly interested in research and policy and returned to the University of Washington for a doctoral degree in social welfare.

-I joined UNE’s social work faculty in 2004 moving to Portland, Maine.
+I joined UNE’s social work faculty in 2004.
 My primary teaching areas include HBSE, Research and Grant-Writing.
 In 2007 I returned to Seattle and began teaching online.
-I strongly believe in the potential for online learning to be a dynamic and highly interactive means of really delving into course material.
+I strongly believe in the potential for online learning to be a dynamic and highly interactive means of delving into course material.
 This however requires that students and instructors are actively involved in the discussion threads, pushing each other to further our thinking on the course content and what it means to be a social worker.

 Shore, N., Drew, E., Bajorunaite, R., & Seifer, S. (2011).
 Relationships between community-based research ethics review processes and institution-based IRBs: A national study.
 Journal of Empirical Research on Human Research Ethics, 6(2).

 Shore, N., Wong, K., Bajorunaite, R., Moy, L., Baden, AC, Cyr, K., Ulevicus, J. & Seifer, S. (2010).
 Understanding community-based processes for research ethics review.
 American Journal of Public Health, 101(S1).

 Love & Liberation.
 Funded by Puget Sound Taxpayer Accountability Account.
 Role: Researcher.

 Patient Engagement: Enhancing Culturally Appropriate Research.
 Funded by PCORI.
 Role: Co-Project Lead.